SMTF/vogogo/README.md

 ## Vogogo Development Exercise Solution

-This packages iterates over an Account Nuber file line by line building Digits.
-Digits are "Glifs" in specific positions converted to 3x3 Matricies.
+This packages iterates over an Account Number file line by line building Digits.
+Digits are "Glifs" in specific positions converted to 3x3 matrices.
 Once all Glifs of a Digit have been specified matrix operations are used to match the specific Digit to a known corresponding integer value.
 Account Numbers are composed of n number of Digits (in this case 9 Digits).
 Said Account Numbers can be validated assuming their Digits are all determinable.